dsosd/knights_of_academia_2020_hackathon/README.md

             }
         ```

-        The LEDs are numbered from top right to bottom left.
+        The LEDs are numbered from the top right to bottom left.
 Like so

         ```
         05 04 03 02 01